 Routine encourages feelings of preparedness and security.
 On days when children are coming to childcare or kinder, encourage families to start the day with a familiar process.
 You can be consistent as a child care professional too – a great trick is showing a child to their favourite activity when they arrive each time, or reading a quick story before they leave at the end of the day.

 A comforter is commonly used to help children feel safe and can be used to support a child experiencing separation anxiety.
 This transitional object should be small, safe and simple – something to go in the child’s pocket or bag, or even something to wear like a favourite garment or badge.

 When parents collect their children, encourage them to reunite in a way that is comforting and reassuring to the child.
 A hug and some time to find out about each other’s day is a wonderful addition to any pick-up routine.

 While it may seem to resolve, don’t be surprised if you haven’t seen the last of separation anxiety in children.
-It can pop up again during times of stress, illness or changes like moving house or a new routine.
+It can pop up again during times of stress, illness or change.

-If your strategies don’t prove successful after a period of time, you might like to try something new or suggest that the parents consider a psychology professional to help guide them through this stage of development.
+If your strategies don’t prove successful after a longer period of time you might like to try suggesting that the parents consider a psychology professional to help guide them through this stage of development.

-At Selmar, our trainers are experience in teaching new learners and current educators who are upskilling how to build resilience in children.
+Our trainers at Selmar are experienced in teaching new learners and current educators how to build resilience in children.